Tata Capital’s Skyrocketing Valuation: Is it justified?

 Key Ratios

-Tata Capital has a P/E ratio of 122.96, which is significantly higher than Bajaj Finance’s 33.1.
-These valuation metrics indicate that Tata Capital is trading at a much higher premium relative to its earnings than Bajaj Finance.
+Tata Capital’s P/E ratio stands at 122.96, significantly higher than that of Bajaj Finance, which is 33.1.
+Of the two, Tata Capital is undoubtedly operating at a much higher premium relative to its earnings.

 Tata Capital’s Rights Issue and IPO: Strengthening Financial Position Before Market Debut

-Simultaneously, Tata Capital is set to launch its IPO, targeting a valuation of up to $11 billion, making it India’s largest IPO of the year.
+Tata Capital has plans to open its IPO with a valuation estimated to reach $11 billion, making it India’s largest IPO of the year.
 The offering aims to raise $2 billion through a combination of fresh equity issuance and an offer for sale by existing shareholders.
-With the Reserve Bank of India mandating its listing by September 2025, Tata Capital is set to become the 17th Tata Group company to be publicly traded, marking a significant milestone in the group’s financial services expansion.
+The Tata group is ready to set out on numerous reconfigurations within this framework and is heading toward achieving its 2025 target by strategically mandating it to list with the Reserve Bank of India in September.
+This listing will mark Tata Capital as the 17th company within the group to be publicly listed, setting a milestone within the financial services backdrop of the group.

 GET IN TOUCH WITH US